 The COD promotes the valuable role assistive technology can play in the accommodating people with disabilities in all environments, including education, employment and independent living.
 The center's international conference, "Technology and Persons with Disabilities," serves as a venue for providing effective and quality educational opportunities to everyone involved in the field of disability services.

-Annual International Conference on Technology and Persons with Disabilities began with modest roots.
+The CSUN Assistive Technology (formerly called the Annual International Conference on Technology and Persons with Disabilities) began with modest roots.
 It was started by a group of educational professionals interested in pursuing the possible application of technology to the needs of people with a variety of disabilities.
 No one could have predicted the extraordinary growth and expansion the conference would experience as a result of increasing professional interest in the field of disability and introduction of new technologies with possible disability applications skyrocketed.

 Over the years, the conference has grown to approximately 5,000 participants with presenters and exhibitors sharing technology devices, services and programs.
 Participants have represented all 50 states, numerous territories and more than 35 foreign countries.
 The conference attests to the perception that disability is an international issue.
 The widespread application of assistive technology forms a common basis for the delivery of accommodation services to people with disabilities on a worldwide basis.
 The conference serves as an annual meeting venue for many organizations involved in the delivery of assistive technology services to special populations throughout the world.